Shimura curve Atkin--Lehner quotients of genus at most two: Appendix: Dual graphs and Kodaira symbols in depth one

 From these graphs, the Kodaira symbols for $J = \Jac(X)$ at all such primes are determined by minimizing and resolving.
 The isomorphism class of $J$ is then determined just from this information and its isogeny class (see \cref{prop: genus_one_jacobian_isogeny_classes}), as described in the proof of \cref{theorem: genus_one_jacobian_isomorphism_classes}, for all but $5$ such curves $X$.
 For these $5$ curves, we list the two Cremona references for the isomorphism classes matching the Kodaira symbols of $J$ in blue, and we strikethrough the one which we prove is incorrect by other means as discussed in the proof of the referenced theorem.

-It is hoped that these explicitly worked examples will be useful to the reader seeking to gain comfort with Cerednik--Drinfeld uniformizations, given that there are not plentiful such examples in the literature (especially in the level of generality of this work, allowing squarefree $N>1$ and general Atkin--Lehner subgroups $W$).
+It is hoped that these explicitly worked examples will be useful to the reader seeking to gain comfort with {\v{C}}erednik--Drinfeld uniformizations, given that there are not plentiful such examples in the literature (especially in the level of generality of this work, allowing squarefree $N>1$ and general Atkin--Lehner subgroups $W$).